roystormstout/Teal/README.md

 # Teal

+CSE 170 Human-Computer Interaction
-CSE 170 Project to help connecting therapists and patients.
+Web Application to help managing stress, and connecting therapists and patients.